 Beetroot Poriyal is a nutritious sabzi prepared from beetroot, spices, coconut et al. It tastes too good when served with steamed rice, Sambar or Rasam.
 This South Indian Poriyal Recipe is a nice variation of umpteen Poriyals that are made in South India.
-Here is how to make Beetroot Poriyal in a traditional way.
+Here is how to make Beetroot Poriyal Recipe in a traditional way.

 Not to mention that most of the South Indian recipes are not harsh on the stomach at all.